Ventemans Track Nature Walk

 Many people know about fruit bats, but how many of us know about fishing bats?

-The Southern Myotis – Fishing Bat has been spotted along the Lane Cove River flying low over the water fishing for food.
+The Southern Myotis – Fishing Bat (Myotis macropus) has been spotted along the Lane Cove River flying low over the water fishing for food.
 They ‘rake’ the water with their feet picking up aquatic insects and small fish.

 When not fishing, during the day they roost in tree hollows, caves and even under bridges.
 Bat nesting boxes can also provide shelter, especially in urban areas where natural shelter may be limited.